Thames Water: Potential special administration regime (SAR)

 In January 2025, the government made approaches to restructuring advisers, including Teneo, Interpath and EY, about becoming 'special administrators' for Thames Water if it fell into bankruptcy (a special administration regime, SAR, would put Thames into temporary government ownership while ensuring continued delivery of water services).
 On 24 January 2025, in light of the SAR discussions, the rating agency Moody's downgraded Thames' debt rating, changing its outlook from stable to negative.
 It said Thames's proposed financial plans did not "provide an attractive risk-return balance for existing or new investors".
 Some potential buyers of the company were reported to be demanding temporary renationalisation (SAR) to replace senior management and cut the £19 billion debts, potentially leaving Thames' creditors facing steep losses.

 In February 2025, Thames Water sought court approval for its emergency £3 billion funding injection.
 The five-day court hearing pitched the holders of 'class A' debt backing the £3 billion plan against investors holding 'class B' debt with an alternative plan that they said would be cheaper.
 Charlie Maynard, the Liberal Democrat MP for Witney, participated in the hearing on behalf of Thames' customers.
 He argued the emergency debt package could worsen the "Thames Water debt doom loop", with Thames Water gaining less than £500m in usable cash while taking on £1.5bn in emergency debt due to fees and interest costs.
 While over 100 investors, bankers, lawyers and other advisers attending the case (racking up huge fees - Thames alone was reported to be paying about £15m a month for the restructuring), the judge criticised Ofwat and the UK Government for not being represented at the hearing.

 On 18 February 2025, the judge granted Thames Water approval for an emergency debt package worth up to £3 billion.
-Maynard and representatives of the class B group announced they planned to seek permission to appeal against the judgment.
+Maynard and representatives of the class B group announced they planned to seek permission to appeal against the judgement.
 A three-day hearing was confirmed for 11 March 2025, when Maynard, acting on behalf of over 25 MPs, 34 charities and several individual Thames Water customers, was set to argue the judge had been wrong to sanction the bail-out.

 In parallel, The Guardian reported Thames had been pressing Ofwat and the Competition and Markets Authority to slow down investigations to avoid spooking potential investors, and to be lenient on penalties and extra costs.
 Ofwat warned that taxpayers would suffer if Thames was temporarily nationalised, while Thames' pension trustees warned future pension entitlements for some 12,000 current and former employees could be reduced.